🌙

 "The entire value chain from puzzle to solution, and all transfers of title, are available for all bit gold and can be audited by anybody at any time."

-In a 2018 Bitcoin Magazine piece titled, "The Genesis Files: With Bit Gold, Szabo Was Inches Away From Inventing Bitcoin," writer Aaron van Wirdum astutely summarized Bit gold:
+Perhaps, the best summary of Bit gold comes from a 2018 Bitcoin Magazine piece, "The Genesis Files: With Bit Gold, Szabo Was Inches Away From Inventing Bitcoin," where Aaron van Wirdum brilliantly encapsulates the project:

 "Indeed, it's not difficult to see Bit Gold as an early draft of Bitcoin.
-Apart from the shared database of ownership records based on public-key cryptography, the chain of proof-of-work hashes has an eerie resemblance to Bitcoin's blockchain.
-And, of course, the names Bit Gold and Bitcoin are not too far apart either."
+Apart from the shared database of ownership records based on public-key cryptography, the chain of proof-of-work hashes has an eerie resemblance to Bitcoin's blockchain."

 Bitcoin whitepaper reference section

-We already know Bitcoin's name is noticeably close to Bit gold, but it wasn't cited it in the whitepaper.
-As it turns out, Satoshi's behavior concerning Bit gold was a trend.
-He wanted to avoid discussion of the project until no longer possible.
+We already know Bit gold's name and design are noticeably close to Bitcoin, but wasn't cited it in the whitepaper.
+Manifestly, Satoshi's activity shows that he wanted to avoid discussion of the project until no longer possible.

-In Satoshi's response to Finney, he ignored the part about Bit gold.
-Satoshi clearly had the opportunity to give proper credit to Nick Szabo through an email, but strangely chose not to.
-In 2010, however, Satoshi backtracked immensely and admitted that Bitcoin was an implementation of B-Money and Bit gold:
+In Satoshi's response, he ignored Bit gold.
+He could have given proper credit to Nick Szabo, but strangely chose not to.
+However, Satoshi backtracked immensely in 2010, admitting that Bitcoin was an implementation of B-Money and Bit gold.

 Satoshi admitting Bitcoin was an implementation of Bit gold